Clearing Up Misconceptions About Heart Disease

-February is Heart Awareness Month, which means that it is time to take charge of your heart’s health.
-Heart disease is the leading cause of death in the United States, so let’s start by clearing up some common misconceptions of heart disease.
+February is American Heart Month, which means that it is time to take charge of your heart’s health.
+Heart disease is the leading cause of death in the United States, so let’s start by clearing up three of the most common misconceptions about heart disease.

 Many people think that heart disease is more common in men but that is simply not true.
 Every minute in the United States, someone’s wife, mother, daughter or sister dies from heart disease.
 The truth is more than one in three women has cardiovascular (heart) disease.